Urban Electric Supply Company: Subsidiary companies

+Cornwall Electric Power Company

 The Cornwall Electric Power Company Limited was a subsidiary company, which operated power stations at Hayle (8.80 MW in 1923, 32.5 MW in 1939) and Carn Brea (900 kW in 1923).

 In 1931 the world price of tin suffered a serious fall.
 This had an impact on the Cornwall Electric Company which was dependent on tin mines for the bulk of its income.
 There was a drop of 4 GWh in electricity supply, which reduced the income from £9,250 to £7,500.

+East Anglian Electric Supply Company

 In 1934 the Urban Electric Supply Company acquired another subsidiary, the East Anglian Electric Supply Company Limited.
 The area supplied by the East Anglian company had an additional 134 miles of high voltage and 80 miles of low voltage distribution mains.

 Post-war operations

 By 1946 the only generating station operated by the Urban Electric Supply Company was the Hawick undertaking, with an output of 1,888 MWh.
 The Cornwall Electric Power Company Limited operated Hayle power station, output 142,868 MWh; and the East Anglian Electric Supply Company operated power stations at Cromer, output 62.9 MWh; and Southwold, output 392 kWh.